Solomon’s Knot & Les Passions de l’Âme

 I particularly liked the way in which the professional singers highlighted the grinding dissonances in turbae such as No.21d, “Kreuzige!”, or the turbae within No.23.
 In the latter, the sonority was excellent.
 I enjoyed the careful shaping of the (often dissonant) legato notes in a context of cynical, mocking staccato singing.

-The idea of starting No.12b, “Bist du nicht seiner Jünger einer?”, slowly, followed by a strong accelerando (Bach writes a simple Allegro) is interesting, but may be seen as a little exotic.
+The idea of starting No.12b, “Bist du nicht seiner Jünger einer?”, slowly, followed by a strong accelerando (Bach writes a simple Allegro) is interesting, but may be seen as a little peculiar.

 The extensive sequence of recitatives and turbae in Part II was far more dramatic, gripping, developed a real “dramatic pull” in this setting.
 There was none of the constant switching between choir and soloist(s) in conventional performances.
 The latter is potentially disruptive and slows down the action.

 Some of the chorales in Bach’s passion represent community singing.
-In that respect, the performance by Solomon’s Knot may be seen as inappropriate.
-However, that “mis-representation” was more than compensated by the fact that these singers raised the expression, the presentation of the content / text, the intensity of these chorales to an entirely different level: no big choir can possibly achieve that (and again, the singing by heart was instrumental in this).
+In that respect, one might see the performance by Solomon’s Knot as inappropriate.
+However, that “mis-representation” the fact that these singers raised the expression, the presentation of the content / text, the intensity of these chorales to an entirely different level more than compensated this apparent shortcoming.
+No big choir can possibly achieve that (and again, the singing by heart was instrumental in this).
 And, as expected, the language flow, the expression was intense and all natural with these singers: phrasing, breaking into verses, the duration of fermatas and rests, etc. all were non-issues.

 I particularly liked the intimacy, the warmth in chorales such as No.26, “In meines Herzens Grunde”.